Star Gold Network: History

-Star Gold was launched by Star India in 17 September 2000, as a part of Rupert Murdoch's media conglomerate, News Corporation.
+Star Gold was launched by Star India on 17 September 2000, as a part of Rupert Murdoch's media conglomerate, News Corporation.
 It was created to cater to the growing demand for Bollywood films on television.
 Star Gold is launched as a classic Hindi movie channel, airing a mix of old and new films.

-In 2004, Star Gold rebrands to a mainstream Bollywood channel, focusing on recent blockbusters and popular stars.Star Gold becomes the most-watched Hindi movie channel in India.
+In 2004, Star Gold rebrands to a mainstream Bollywood channel, focusing on recent blockbusters and popular stars.
+Star Gold becomes the most-watched Hindi movie channel in India.

-In 2011, Star Gold launches its HD feed.
+In 2011, Star Gold launched its HD feed along with Star Plus, Star Movies, Star World and National Geographic in which Star termed as 'Asli HD'.

 Star India launches a new movies channel Star Gold Select in 2017.
 The Walt Disney Company acquires 21st Century Fox, including Star India.
-Later, MoviesOK was rebranded to Star Gold 2.
-Star Gold is rebranded as Utsav Gold in UK and Europe.
+Later in 2020, MoviesOK was rebranded to Star Gold 2.
+In 2021 Star Gold is rebranded as Utsav Gold in UK and Europe.

-In 2023, Star Gold Romance focuses on Romantic Movies.
-UTV Movies was replaced with this channel and UTV Action was replaced with Star Gold Thrills on 15 March 2023.